aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/txt-to-excel/trim-leading-blank-rows-and-columns-while-exporting-spreadsheets-to-csv-format/_index.md

 {{% alert color="primary" %}}

-Prior to the release of Aspose.Cells for .NET 20.4, the default value of [**TxtSaveOptions.TrimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/java/com.aspose.cells/txtsaveoptions#TrimLeadingBlankRowAndColumn) was **false**.
+Prior to the release of Aspose.Cells for Java 20.4, the default value of [**TxtSaveOptions.TrimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/java/com.aspose.cells/txtsaveoptions#TrimLeadingBlankRowAndColumn) was **false**.
 Since the 20.4 release, the default value of [**TxtSaveOptions.TrimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/java/com.aspose.cells/txtsaveoptions#TrimLeadingBlankRowAndColumn) is **true.**

 {{% /alert %}}